Home / Blog / Hiring Guide / Costs / Team Extension: What Is It and How It Helps Your Business Grow

 For EU and US companies, employing local tech talents is often costly and time-consuming.
 So, they look for programmers in other countries and hire them through vendors.

-Such agents offer team extension services and are called outstaffing providers.
+Such agents offer team extension services and are called hiring providers.
 These companies help you find, contract, and retain your external team members as if they were your employees.

 Like with in-house software developers, you manage the workload and control their performance.
-The outstaffing provider, though, helps monitor the engagement and motivation of your engineers.
+The hiring provider, though, helps monitor the engagement and motivation of your engineers.

 With team extension, your vendor is responsible for hiring IT specialists and ensuring their HR, payroll, and legal support.